mateuszcalderon/python-essentials/README.md

 </p>

 <div align="center">
-  <h1>Python Essentials</h2>
+  <h1>Python Essentials</h1>
 </div>

-Python Essentials is as a straightforward tutorial designed to serve as a practical tool for learning Python.
-It aims to assist learners in mastering the basics, whether they're new to programming or revisiting foundational concepts.
-With clear explanations and practical examples, it is becoming an effective guide for building or refining Python knowledge.
+Python Essentials is a beginner-friendly tutorial designed to make learning Python as smooth and straightforward as possible.
+It aims to assist programmers in mastering the basics, whether they're new to programming or revisiting foundational concepts.
+With easy explanations, I'm creating a tutorial that I hope will help learners confidently build their Python skills.

+## Learning Path:
+This Python tutorial is structured to help learners build a solid foundation and gradually progress to more advanced concepts.
+Below, is my recommended order to follow:
+1. **Basics:**
+    - ` syntax_and_indentation.py `
+    - ` variables_and_data_types.py `
+    - ` input_output.py `
+2. **Data Structures:**
+    - ` strings.py `
+    - ` lists.py `
+    - ` tuples.py `
+    - ` dictionaries.py `